Skip to main content

 #

-1. Exit arrivals, find the official taxi rank (yellow cabs)
+1. Exit arrivals, find the official taxi rank (look for yellow cabs in a queue)

-2. Use ONLY the official queue — ignore anyone approaching you inside
+2. Use ONLY the official queue — ignore anyone who approaches you inside the terminal

 3. Confirm “€40 flat rate to center” before getting in